 What is Domestic Assault and Battery in Massachusetts?

 People convicted of domestic violence will have the conviction noted on their criminal records, which can make it impossible for them to get or keep a job, housing, or even education opportunities in the future.
 In addition to having a criminal record people convicted of a domestic violence also face jail or probation.
 The penalty for assault and battery in Massachusetts is two years in House of Correction.
-Although not cases result in jail time probation is another penalty people face in Massachusetts domestic violence cases.

 What is a Certified Batterers Program?